LensLaber/LensLaber.github.io/README.md

 Offline-first annotation tool for computer vision datasets.

+Markdown >Proprietary Software

+LensLaber is a closed-source.
+This repository serves as a distribution and documentation hub for beta releases, technical requirements, and release notes.
+The source code is not public

 ![Main Workflow](media/gifs/gif_lens.gif)

 Fast, lightweight, and practical annotation workflows for large computer vision datasets—built to deliver high performance without relying on cloud services or high-end hardware.